tommycrest/weatherapp/README.md

 The page execute a simple query on the following endpoint: https://query.yahooapis.com/v1/public/yql?q= The json data loaded from Yahoo Weather perform the query with YQL.
+Update with a simple spinner for a better look & feel during interaction

 # Usage